Unilateral regulation breaks regularity of Turing patterns: Existence of patterns and their dependence on parameters

-It is interesting to compare these results with the linear approximation of the unilateral term from the left, i.e. with the choice $\hat g = -\tau v$.
+It is interesting to compare the above results with the case $\hat g(v) = -\tau v$.
 Note that this choice can actually be seen as the classical system with $\hat g \equiv 0$ and coefficient $\beta$ modified to $\beta - \tau$.
 Figure~\ref{fi:vzornik2} shows the resulting patterns for various values of $D$ and $\tau$.
 This system is smooth and therefore we can analyse the Turing instability including the critical ratios of diffusion coefficients \ttg{eq:dcrit}.
 Table~\ref{ta:Dcrit} presents these values for parameters \ttg{eq:param} and various $\tau$.
 Figure~\ref{fi:vzornik2} confirms that this system produces patterns only if the ratio of diffusion coefficients is below the critical value.
-Interestingly, we observe patterns for the same values of the ratio of diffusions as for the system with $\hat g = \tau v^-$ presented in Figure~\ref{fi:vzornik}.
-This leads us to a hypothesis that the Turing instability in the unilateral system \ttg{eq:Maini+g} with $\hat g = \tau v^-$ occurs under the same conditions as in the case of the linear approximation (system \ttg{eq:Maini+g} with $\hat g = -\tau v$).
+Interestingly, we observe patterns for the same values of the ratio of diffusions as for the system with $\hat g(v) = \tau v^-$ presented in Figure~\ref{fi:vzornik}.
+This leads us to a hypothesis that the Turing instability in the unilateral system \ttg{eq:Maini+g} with $\hat g(v) = \tau v^-$ occurs under the same conditions as in the case of system \ttg{eq:Maini+g} with $\hat g(v) = -\tau v$.
 Although, we do not present the results, we solved system \ttg{eq:Maini+g} with the nonsmooth unilateral term many times for values $D$ close to the critical one and all these results confirmed this hypothesis.

 On the other hand, comparison of Figures~\ref{fi:vzornik} and \ref{fi:vzornik2} clearly reveals the difference of the resulting patterns.
 The difference is even qualitative.
 While the patterns produced by the unilateral term are irregular with large irregular spots, patterns produced by the linear term are approximately symmetric with smaller circular spots.
 This qualitative difference can be explained by the substantial difference of the corresponding nonlinear dynamics especially for values of $v$ distant from the ground state.